A 16-year-old in Winnipeg was charged for four arsons, robbing a liquor store and failing to comply with a sentence.

-In October, Winnipeg police announced they made an arrest and noted that the teen was in custody.
+Recently, Winnipeg police announced they made an arrest and noted that the teen was in custody.
 They processed an outstanding warrant for nine counts of failing to comply with a sentence.

 I was playing with Lego.
 Have I mentioned that?

 Don’t get me wrong, I’m not saying I led the most exciting childhood but at least I found things to do at home to keep myself busy.
 Many evenings it was me playing by myself in my bedroom.
 Running wild through my neighbourhood wasn’t even a consideration — nor was it for my brothers or our friends.

 We were all concerned about pissing off our parents.
 We grew up on a block where if the street-hockey ball went onto the neighbour’s grass, you hoped to hell they weren’t looking through the window to see you tip-toeing onto their lawn.
 And your heart raced if suddenly they appeared in the doorway to give you shit.